bluekitchen/btstack/docs/manual/markdown/docs/profiles.md

-To provide a PANU service, you need to provide a BNEP service with the service UUID, e.g. the PANU UUID, and a a maximal ethernet frame size, as explained in Section [subsubsection:bnepserver].
+To provide a PANU service, you need to provide a BNEP service with the service UUID, e.g. the PANU UUID, and a a maximal ethernet frame size, as explained in Section [on BNEP service](protocols/#sec:bnepServiceProtocols).
 Then, you need to create an SDP record for it and publish it with the SDP server by calling *sdp_register_service_internal*.
 BTstack provides the *pan_create_panu_service* function in *src/pan.c* that requires an